-Parkinson’s Disease (PD, or “shaking palsy”), is a disorder of the brain that leads to movement and coordination problems, as well as tremors.
-PD is often found in those over age 50, but it can affect younger adults.
-It tends to run in families, and it is caused by the destruction of the nerve cells that make dopamine.
-Dopamine is required to send messages in the brain.
-The disease is progressive, and it is unknown why those brain cells are damaged.
-PD symptoms may start gradually, but over time they change from stiffness and slowness to difficulty breathing and swallowing, flat affect (no facial expression), muscle pains and movement problems (loss of fine motor functioning, slow movement, difficulty starting motions, rigidity), anxiety, stress, dementia, depression, hallucinations, and other cognitive problems.
+The symptoms of Parkinson’s Disease may start gradually.
+But over time they change from stiffness and slowness to difficulty breathing and swallowing, flat affect (no facial expression), muscle pains and movement problems (loss of fine motor functioning, slow movement, difficulty starting motions, rigidity), anxiety, stress, dementia, depression, hallucinations, and other cognitive problems.
 The most common symptoms associated with PD are the tremors, or shaking.
-Typically, these are seen in the limbs and head, especially when the patient has fatigue or stress.1
+Typically, these are seen in the limbs and head.
+They increase in intensity when the patient has become fatigued or stressed.1